 Successful projects are all about successful project management.
-Use these tools to cruise your way to success!
+Use these tools for cruising your way to success!

 And what applies to project management applies to project management tools as well — the excellent ones can help you increase managerial efficiency, reduce completion time, reduce confusion and frustration, and so on.
 So, here are some of the best project management tools out there for companies of all sizes and needs.

 Basecamp has been in the project management game for a very long time.
-It was launched in 2004, and since then has more or less stayed true to its philosophy of simplicity and clarity.
+It was launched in 2004 and has stayed true to its philosophy of simplicity and clarity since then.
 These are the folks that created the hyper-popular Ruby on Rails web framework, so I’d say they know a thing or two about designing simple, useful things. 🙂

 Basecamp has teams, projects, tasks, etc., as you’d expect, but there are a few other cool features I’d like to highlight:

-- Client access: Basecamp lets you hook your clients directly into your projects (fully controlling what they can or cannot see) and work with them.
-Existing clients emails can be forwarded to Basecamp, and deliverables can be previewed, discussed, and approved directly from Basecamp.
+Client access: Basecamp lets you hook your clients directly into your projects (fully controlling what they can or cannot see) and work with them.
+You can forward existing clients’ emails to Basecamp, and deliverables can be previewed, discussed, and approved directly from Basecamp.

-- Message boards: When brainstorming or announcements are done, tremendously useful discussions can be generated — and lost.
+Message boards: When brainstorming or announcements are made, tremendously useful discussions can be generated — and lost.
 Basecamp’s message boards allow you to turn such communications into a message board, where your team can discuss, react, and attach files.

 Basecamp is a delightful product, in my opinion, that makes sense for teams of all sizes whose needs are generic and straightforward.
 Yes, Basecamp is not a power tool for doing very specialized tasks (say, Agile Software Development), and the company doesn’t hide that fact.